UlisesPe22/AIPortfolio/README.md

 ## Projects

 Each project is organized within this repository and comes with a dedicated README file.
 These README files provide in-depth information about each project, including its purpose, technical details, and how to run or utilize the code.
+**note: in the "Machine Learnig" folder you will find two projects that I developed during the summer for learning porpuses.
+With these projects, I mainly learned how to use pandas and ML libraries."**
 Here's a brief overview of the types of projects you'll find here:

 ### Personal Projects